nickoala/sensor/examples/home-assistant/README.md

 WantedBy=multi-user.target
 ```

-Then, you can control the services in standardized ways.
-I use
+Then, you can control the service using `systemctl`:
-`homeassistant.service` as examples.
-The same applies to `restsensor.service`:

 To run it manually: `sudo systemctl start homeassistant.service`
 To stop it manually: `sudo systemctl stop homeassistant.service`